Inference in Auctions with Many Bidders Using Transaction Prices: Monte Carlo simulations

 \section{Monte Carlo simulations}

-This section investigates the finite sample performance of our proposed inference methods using Monte Carlo simulations.
+This section investigates the finite-sample performance of our proposed inference methods via Monte Carlo simulations.
 We also compare their performance with other inference methods that rely on the standard asymptotic framework with a divergent number of auctions.
 For brevity, we concentrate on simulations for second-price auctions.
 The corresponding results for first-price auctions are provided in the supplementary material.

-We first consider the problem of inference about the winner's expected utility using only transaction prices.
-Each simulated dataset consists of $n$ independent second-price auctions where auction $j=1,\dots ,n$ has $K$ bidders with independent valuations distributed according to a distribution $F_V$.
+We first consider the problem of inference about the winner's expected utility from transaction prices alone.
+Each simulated dataset consists of $n$ independent second-price auctions, where auction $j=1,\dots,n$ has $K$ bidders with independent valuations drawn from $F_V$.
 As explained in Section \ref{sec:sp-supplus}, our parameter of interest is the average winner's expected utility across auctions, given by $\mu _{K}= \frac{1}{n}\sum_{j=1}^{n}E[V_{(1),j}-V_{(2),j}]$.
 We conduct simulations with four distributions for $F_V$: (a) the standard uniform distribution over $[0,3]$, (b) the absolute value of standard Normal, (c) the absolute value of Student-t(20), and (d) the Pareto distribution with exponent 0.25.
 These distributions satisfy condition \eqref{eq:DomainOfAttraction} with $\xi = -1$, $0$, $0.05$, and $0.25$, respectively.

 In our simulations, we set the number of auctions to $n=10$ or $n=100$.
 For each one of these $n$ auctions, we set the number of bidders to either $K=10$, $K=100$, or to a random number to a uniformly distributed integer in $\{90,91,\dots,110\}$.
-This generates six possible designs for $(n,K)$, and includes combinations that are better approximated by our asymptotic framework with a growing number of bidders (e.g., $n=10$ and $K=100$ or $K \in\{90,91,\dots,110\}$), but also others that are better aligned to the traditional asymptotic framework with an increasing number of auctions (e.g., $n=100$ and $K=10$).
+This generates six possible designs for $(n, K)$, and includes combinations that are better approximated by our asymptotic framework with a growing number of bidders (e.g., $n=10$ and $K=100$ or $K \in\{90,91,\dots,110\}$), but also others that are better aligned to the traditional asymptotic framework with an increasing number of auctions (e.g., $n=100$ and $K=10$).
 Our results are based on $S=500$ independent datasets.
-Finally, we set the significance level equal to $\alpha =5\%$ throughout this section.
+Finally, we set the significance level to $\alpha = 5\%$ throughout this section.